Mentone, Alabama

 Mentone is a town in DeKalb County, Alabama, United States.
-It is located atop Lookout Mountain.
+Its location is atop Lookout Mountain.

 A number of private summer camps are located near Mentone.
 For a number of years, Mentone has hosted an unusually large number of summer camps.
 Mentone attracts many visitors and tourists annually, partly due to the summer camps.

 History

 The community was named after Menton in France and was incorporated in 1935.

 In April 2003, it was the town nearest the epicenter of a magnitude 4.6 earthquake.
 The surprise quake had alarmed residents in the dark hours of the morning and was felt across several states, but it had caused no injuries and only minor damage to the town.
 Mentone is in the Ridge and Valley region of the southwestern Appalachian Mountains, an area that generally goes several decades between significant earthquakes but has never had a major one in recorded history.

 Geography

 Mentone is located in eastern DeKalb County at 34°34′20″N 85°34′49″W (34.572360, -85.580283).
 It is bordered to the west by the town of Valley Head.
 The center of town is located on the crest of Lookout Mountain at an elevation of 529 m.
 The western border of the town, with Valley Head, follows the western slopes of the mountain.
 Extending south from the town center is the mountain's ridgecrest that rises to an elevation of 544 m within the town limits.
 The West Fork of the Little River crosses the eastern portion of the town at an elevation less than 100 ft below the ridgecrest.

 According to the U.S. Census Bureau, the town has a total area of 12.1 km2, of which 0.03 km2, or 0.23%, is water.